danilokacanski/tendermint/README.md

 ## Customising

 - Adjust validator powers and Byzantine behaviours in `cmd/tendermint-sim/main.go`.
-- Tweak network latency, jitter, or logging using options in `internal/network`.
+- Tune network latency, jitter, logging, peer topology, and signature validation options using helpers in `internal/network`.
 - Extend the test scenarios under `test/` to cover new edge cases or protocol changes.